bazhenov/curator/toolchains/example/README.md

 Simple toolchain.

-List all processes in a container and create tasks for listing open files for a given process
+Discovery two tasks:

+ * `lsof` – lists an open files for all processes in a container;
+ * `date` - returns current date as seen by `date` command in a container.